PhoenixTales/phoenix-docs/story/setting.md

 ![Trazere Intro 3](/_img/story/evolution-of-the-setting/trazere3.jpg)

 > The people cry out in fear and pain: "Why has our King forsaken us?
-Whe does he not send the legions to scour the land of this foul pestilence?
+Why does he not send the legions to scour the land of this foul pestilence?
 Where is our deliverance from this nefarious calamity?
 Who among men can save us?"
 > Only the stalwart men of the four keeps can save the Kingdom from evil, but surely even their great walls cannot hold forever!

 A king that is loosing a war.
 And there are "four keeps" in the kingdom, four realms?
 But of course there is a hero - you!